Gobi1616/Datalogy_Final/README.md

    ### Twitter API

+    This project streams real-time data from Twitter, performs natural language processing on the contents of the tweet, and displays the results.
+The Twitter data is filtered by a query word and processed to determine sentiment of the tweet.

 ## Study Questions we hope to answer with the data
 We strive to answer the following questions through the implementation of the proposed machine learning model: